tonimelisma/mail/OFFLINE2.md

 7. **Scalable & Maintainability:** The new architecture should be easier to maintain and extend with new features.
 8. **Intelligent Data Management:** Implement clear policies for initial data synchronization, cache eviction, and attachment handling to balance offline availability with resource constraints.
+This includes user-configurable cache size limits and accurate accounting of stored data (message bodies, attachments).

 ## **2\.
-Current State, Technical Debt & Key Assumptions (Updated by AI Assistant - June 2025)**
+Current State, Technical Debt & Key Assumptions (Updated by AI Assistant - July 2025)**

 **Current Implemented State (Summary):**